CompuTec/computec-docs/docs/processforce/user-guide/item-details/batch-serial-template-definition.md

 - Maximum batch number = 32 characters, as per SAP Business One.

 :::caution
-    Please remember that the Formula field is planned for 255 signs.
-More extended formulas will not work correctly.
-You can use your database procedures and scalar-valued functions.
+    The Formula field supports a maximum of 255 characters.
+Longer formulas may not function as expected.
+For complex logic, consider using database procedures or scalar-valued functions instead.
 :::

 ![Batch Graph 2](./media/batch-serial-template-definition/batch-graf-2.webp)